Modified MIT Bag Models -- part II: QCD phase diagram and hot quark stars: Final remarks

 In this work we have extended the modified versions of the MIT bag model, recently introduced in ref.~\cite{Carline}, on which a vector field and a self-interacting term are added, to consider finite temperature effects and then build the QCD phase diagram.
 We first consider symmetric two-flavored quark matter constrained to both the freeze-out and the liquid-gas phase transition at the hadronic phase.
 Then, we have verified that it is difficult to reconcile these constraints with the existence of stable strange quark matter as proposed by the Bodmer-Witten conjecture~\cite{Bod,Witten}.

-We have next constructed the QCD phase diagram for three flavored quark matter in $\beta$ equilibrium and zero electrical charge with two different possibilities for the strength of the strange quark interaction with the vector field: an universal coupling, when the strength of the $s$ quark is equal to the $u$ and $d$ quarks, and one coming from the group theory approach that fixes the $s$ quark coupling constant to 2/5 of the $u$ and $d$ quarks~\cite{Carline}.
-These conditions were then utilised to obtain EOS at zero and finite temperature and used as input to the TOV equations and to compute the sound velocity.
+We have next constructed the QCD phase diagram for three-flavored quark matter in $\beta$ equilibrium and zero electrical charge with two different possibilities for the strength of the strange quark interaction with the vector field: an universal coupling, when the strength of the $s$ quark is equal to the $u$ and $d$ quarks, and one coming from the group theory approach that fixes the $s$ quark coupling constant to 2/5 of the $u$ and $d$ quarks~\cite{Carline}.
+These conditions were then utilized to obtain EoS at zero and finite temperature and used as input for the TOV equations and to compute the sound velocity.
 The related mass-radius diagrams were displayed and discussed.
 Within different choices of parameters, massive stars can be described, but the radii of the canonical stars are generally too small, indicating that they are more likely to be hadronic stars.

 Finally, we have revisited QCD phase diagrams obtained with the Nambu-Jona-Lasinio model with and without a vector interaction.
-We have seen that both MIT-like and NJL models can describe the same qualitative behavior as the inclusion of the vector interaction is concerned.
-Moreover, depending on the parameter choice of both models, the NJL chiral symmetry transition can take place at roughly the same temperatures and chemical potentials as the MIT-like model deconfinement transition, meaning that both transitions can take place at the same time.
-If this is the case, the quarkyonic phase is excluded.
-A better understanding of this intermediate phase depends on more experimental and observational constraints.\\
+Despite the fact that the nature of the transition described by the MIT-like and NJL models framework is different, we have seen that both formalisms can produce transition curves with the same overall behavior as the inclusion of the vector interaction is concerned, specially in the low temperature region.
+Moreover, depending on the parameters choice for both models, the NJL chiral symmetry transition can take place at roughly the same temperatures and chemical potentials as the MIT-like model deconfinement transition, meaning that both first order phase transitions can take place at the same time.\\

 {\bf Acknowledgments}

 This work is a part of the project INCT-FNA Proc.
 No. 464898/2014-5.
 D.P.M. and K.D.M. are partially supported by Conselho Nacional de Desenvolvimento Científico e Tecnológico (CNPq/Brazil) respectively under grant 301155.2017-8 and with a doctorate scholarship.
 C.B. acknowledges a doctorate scholarship from Coordenação de Aperfeiçoamento de Pessoal do Ensino Superior (Capes/Brazil).